 Frequently Asked Questions

-The price of a used flute will depend on the level of the instrument.
-For a Student Flute, they can range between $80 – $400, for an Intermediate/Step-up/Open Hole $200 – $600, and for a Professional used model $ 900 up to $9000
+The value of your used flute will depend on the level of the instrument.
+If you have a Student Flute, they can range between $80 – $400, for an Intermediate/Step-up/Open Hole they my be worth $200 – $600, and for a Professional used model $ 900 up to $9000

 Where to Sell a Used Flute?